Camp Above The Limit 2008

 …And the party kept going…

-2007’s big bang was the derrick.
+2007’s big bang was the oil derrick at Crude Awakening.
 Who would have suspected less than a year later what was to happen to the price of oil?

 The derrick’s explosive finale was well worth the effort at any price!